Visiting Mexico City or just dreaming of a trip?

-- Mexico City is located in a large valley in the center of Mexico.
+- The city is located in a large valley in the center of the country.
 It sits at an elevation of 7,350 feet.

-- With an estimated population of 8.9 million people (21 million if you count the whole metropolitan area), Mexico City is the largest Spanish-speaking city in the world.
+- With an estimated population of 8.9 million people (21 million if you count the whole metropolitan area), it's the largest Spanish-speaking city in the world.

 - It's estimated that there are as many as 700,000 U.S. citizens living in CDMX ... many illegally.
 How's that for irony?